CHEX-MATE: CLUster Multi-Probes in Three Dimensions (CLUMP-3D), I. Gas Analysis Method using X-ray and Sunyaev-Zel'dovich Effect Data: Application to CHEX-MATE data

-As we will illustrate in subsequent studies, the derived geometric parameters of the ICM distribution, such as the elongation that quantifies the 3D geometry, can be applied in conjunction with gravitational lensing measurements.
-For these fits, we will work under the assumption that the triaxial axes of the ICM and dark matter are coaligned, but with axial ratios that are allowed to vary.
-The lensing analysis becomes crucial for discerning the triaxial shapes of dark matter, circumventing the need to rely on hydrostatic equilibrium or simulation-based corrections.
-Consequently, a comprehensive multi-probe analysis facilitates a characterization of the total matter distribution, which is essential for precise lensing-based mass calibrations \citep{2018ApJ...860L...4S}, along with allowing for a determination of the distribution of non-thermal pressure support \citep{2021MNRAS.505.4338S}.
+As we will illustrate in subsequent studies, the derived geometric parameters of the ICM distribution, such as the elongation that quantifies the three-dimensional geometry, can be applied in conjunction with gravitational lensing measurements.
+For these fits, we will work under the assumption that the triaxial axes of the ICM and DM are co-aligned, but with axial ratios that are allowed to vary.
+The lensing analysis becomes crucial for discerning the triaxial shapes of DM, circumventing the need to rely on hydrostatic equilibrium or simulation-based corrections.
+Consequently, a comprehensive multi-probe analysis facilitates a characterization of the total matter distribution, which is essential for precise lensing-based mass calibrations \citep{2018ApJ...860L...4S}, along with allowing for a determination of the distribution of nonthermal pressure support \citep{2021MNRAS.505.4338S}.